thewillow/infinitus/docs/source/community-commitment.rst

 This awareness leads to our collective commitment to uplift this community by:
 ------------------------------------------------------------------------------

-1. Intentionally championing solidarity and economic development among the neurodivergent people within our community and beyond.
-We do this through promoting networking, collaboration, and cultivation of entrepreneurial, community-based social enterprises.
+1. Intentionally championing solidarity, mutual aid, and economic development among the neurodivergent people within our community and beyond.
+We do this through promoting networking, collaboration, facilitation of mutual aid programs, and cultivation of entrepreneurial, community-based social enterprises.
 2. Creating an open and welcoming environment for people of all genders, familial configurations, and sexual orientations, actively countering